BhavanaK223/BhavanaK223/README.md

 - 👋 Hi, I’m Bhavana Kavarthapu
-- 📚 I’m currently a sophmore at the University of Florida
+- 📚 I’m currently a junior at the University of Florida majoring in CS, minorimg in Mathematics
 - 📫 How to reach me bhavana.kavarth@gmail.com OR https://www.linkedin.com/in/bhavana-kavarthapu/
 - 🧚‍♀️ Pronouns: she/her
 <!---